Codesai/website/_i18n/es/_posts/2024-03-07-using-smells-to-go-oo.md

 easy to move to the state design pattern.

 The final code is more cohesive than the original one and explicitly represents the different phases of the order processing.

+## Acknowledgements

+I'd like to thank to my Codesai colleagues, [Fran Reyes](https://www.linkedin.com/in/franreyesperdomo/) and [Alfredo Casado](https://www.linkedin.com/in/alfredo-casado/) for giving me feedback about several drafts of this post.

+Also thanks to [Audiense](https://es.audiense.com/)'s developers for all their work they put in the deliberate practice sessions.
+I learn a lot with you.

+Finally I’d also like to thank [Masud Allahverdizade](https://www.pexels.com/es-es/@masudriguez/) for his photo.

 ## Notes

 <a name="nota1"></a> [1] We are giving this service to several companies.

-<a name="nota2"></a> [2] During our deliberate practice program we use a modified version of the kata in which we introduce
+<a name="nota2"></a> [2] During our deliberate practice program we use a modified version of the kata in which
-other iterations with interesting changes that force some preparatory refactorings or help to apply other concepts.
+we introduce other iterations which introduce interesting changes that force some preparatory refactorings or help to apply other concepts.

 <a name="nota3"></a> [3] Solution Sprawl is a code smell described by [Joshua Kerievsky](https://www.linkedin.com/in/joshuakerievsky/) in his
 [Refactoring To Patterns book](https://www.industriallogic.com/refactoring-to-patterns/):